TCU vs. Georgetown: Odds, spread, over/under - December 2

 TCU vs. Georgetown Betting Trends

+- TCU has covered three times in six games with a spread this season.

-- Horned Frogs games have gone over the point total three out of six times this season.
+- In the Horned Frogs' six games this season, the combined scoring has gone over the point total three times.

 TCU Futures Odds